 What are single sign-on and two-factor authentication?

-Google sign-on is a secure authentication system that reduces the burden of login for your user because they can sign in to Arbor using their Google account.
-To use Google single sign-on, you must also have two-factor authentication switched on.
+Single Sign-on is a secure authentication system that reduces the burden of login for your user because they can sign in to Arbor using their Google or Microsoft school account.
+To use Single sign-on, you must also have two-factor authentication switched on.

 Two-factor authentication ensures school staff are the only people who can access their accounts using a code generated on their phone, even if someone else knows their Arbor password.
 We use Google Authenticator as our two-factor authentication provider, which is free of charge.
 As part of two-factor authentication, you can use IP whitelisting to allow staff to log into the MIS from the school's IP address without needing to complete the second step of the two-factor authentication.